The fields of a process (for a complete list, see the definition of

-A function used to accept output from the process instead of a buffer,
+A function used to accept output from the process.

-A function called whenever the process receives a signal, or
+A function called whenever the state of the process changes.

 An integer, the operating system’s process ID.
 Pseudo-processes such as network or serial connections use a value of 0.

-nil if this is really a child process.
+A flag, t if this is really a child process.
 For a network or

 wait system call.

 If these two fields are not equal, a change in the status of the process needs to be reported, either by running the sentinel or by inserting a message in the process buffer.